Fort Worth Tax Fraud Lawyer

 Free Consultations throughout Arlington & Tarrant County

 Everyone has to pay taxes.
 How much you owe will be determined by your annual income and the expenses you are eligible to deduct, and even the best of us can make mistakes filing our taxes from time to time.
 Unfortunately, this can be charged as a federal offense in some cases, putting you at risk of fines and even possible jail time.
-At Goza & Carreras, Attorneys at Law, our Fort Worth tax fraud attorneys can help you protect your finances and avoid having a criminal conviction on your record.
+At The Carreras Law Group, P.C., our Fort Worth tax fraud attorney can help you protect your finances and avoid having a criminal conviction on your record.

 What Constitutes Illegal Activity?